learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ## Introduction

-In this lab you'll query data from a table populated with Babe Ruth's career hitting statistics.
+In this lab, you'll query data from a table populated with Babe Ruth's career hitting statistics.
 Then you'll use aggregate functions to pull interesting information from the table that basic queries cannot track.

 ## Objectives